-With Operation Sindoor, armed forces demonstrated India's resoluteness to world: VP at NCC camp
+With Operation Sindoor, armed forces demonstrated India's resoluteness to world: VP at NCC Camp

 "In today's rapidly changing global environment, India needs youth who can be courageous yet compassionate, technically skilled yet rooted in good values, facing challenges with resilience, seizing opportunities with confidence," he said.

-He told the NCC cadets that they inspire lot of hope and confidence, among the citizens with their spirit of serving the nation with unity and discipline.
+He told the NCC cadets that they inspire a lot of hope and confidence among the citizens with their spirit of serving the nation with unity and discipline.

-In his address, the vice president praised the Corps, and said through its "relentless campaigns and initiatives", the NCC is moving again into a new era of youth development and nation's progress.
-PTI KND NB
+In his address, the Vice President praised the Corps and said through its "relentless campaigns and initiatives", the NCC is moving again into a new era of youth development and the nation's progress.

+He described the NCC Republic Day Camp as a powerful symbol of India's faith in its youth and its collective commitment to building a strong and united nation.

+Highlighting the NCC's motto of 'Unity and Discipline', the VP said the organisation continues to shape confident and values-driven youth who form the backbone of the vision of Viksit Bharat.